 Oh well.
 Nothing I could do about it now.
 It was already starting in whatever theater it was in so there wouldn’t be even a front row seat left.
 I would just have to stay and see The Selfish Giant.
 All the movies at this festival are good so I knew I wouldn’t be disappointed.
-My friend, is seeing My Afghanistan on Monday afternoon so I’ll experience it through her.
+My friend, Lori, will see My Afghanistan on Monday afternoon so I’ll experience it through her.

 If only I had bothered to put my reading glasses on to look at the ticket last night.
-Looking at the stub now, the theater number clearly says 6 not 4.
-Interesting that the ticket taker didn’t even notice that I was in the wrong movie.
+Looking at the stub now, the theater number is clearly 6, not 4.
+Interesting that the ticket taker didn’t notice that I was in the wrong movie either.

 I saw three other movies yesterday:

 Little Black Spiders.
 Belgium.
 Based on real life, it takes place in 1978.
 Pregnant teens hidden away in the attic of a hospital.
 What happens to them and their babies?
 All the girls were great and the story was good.
-Thankfully, the Director, who was there and spoke to us in her cute Belgian accent, Patrice Toye, didnt stray into any horror plot lines.
-These real-life events were horrific enough on their own that she didn’t need that.
+Thankfully, the Director, who was there and spoke to us in her cute Belgian accent, Patrice Toye, didn’t stray into any horror-type plot lines.
+These real-life events were horrific enough on their own that she didn’t need to do that.

 In Bloom.
 Georgia.
-Not THAT Georgia.
+Not that Georgia.
 The country, Georgia.
 Look at an atlas.
 An atlas.
 Google “atlas”.
 Oh fuck it.
 It’s next to Turkey, Russia, & Armenia.
-Read up on it and then come back. http://en.wikipedia.org/wiki/Georgia_(country)
+Read up on it and then come back.

 We Are The Best.
 Sweden.
 Based on a graphic novel.
 Three 13-yo girls (why is every movie about kids this year?) in Stockholm form a punk band in 1982.
 Very good.
 Funny, but also lots of awwww moments for the one girl who always gets let down.
 Reminded me of that one movie about kids learning to play instruments.
 Wasn’t it a Jack Black movie?

 Looking forward to the next round of movies!!!!
-I love you, AFI!
+I love you, AFI Fest!